acsone/manifestoo/README.md

 **Options**:

 * `--recursive`: Recursively print external dependencies of dependent addons.
+* `--ignore-missing`: Do not fail if dependencies are not found in addons path.
+This only applies to top level (selected) addons and recursive dependencies.
 * `--help`: Show this message and exit.

 ## `manifestoo tree`